 Amsterdam is located in the west of the Netherlands province of North Holland.
 The city is supposed to have gotten its name from a dam on the Amstel River, which still runs through it today.
-Netherland's capital city, it is also the country's largest metropolis and one of the most popular tourist attractions for visitors from Europe and all around the world.
+Netherland's capital city, it is also the country's largest metropolis and one of the most popular tourist attractions for visitors on their European tour from all around the world.
 Our Amsterdam Netherlands holiday packages covers all aspects of the city including the city's diverse range of activities and attractions for people of all interests, a fantastic culinary scene influenced by both local and international influences, and the openness and liberalism that pervades every aspect of the city and its culture.
 To experience the best of Amsterdam and its unique offerings, explore our Amsterdam tour packages.
 Book your Amsterdam vacation from India with the selection of best Amsterdam trip deals to choose from.

 Amsterdam Packages from India